Lexical convergence and collective identities on Facebook: Conclusion

 \section{Conclusion}

-In this work we analyzed the lexicons used by the communities of users emerging on Facebook around two very conflicting narratives - i.e., science and conspiracy.
+In this work we analyze the lexicons used by the communities of users emerging on Facebook around verified and unverified contents.

-Despite the high level of segregation between the two communities of users, both in terms of liking activity and commenting activity, we showed that most of the words are used with a similar frequency both at collective and individual level.
-Nevertheless, the minority of words exhibiting significant differences of frequency occurrence, provided important insights about the kind of information processed by the two groups of users and about the sentiment expressed in their comments.
+Despite the high level of segregation between the two communities of users, both in terms of liking activity and commenting activity, we show that most of the words are used with a similar frequency both at collective and individual level.
+Nevertheless, the minority of words exhibiting significant differences of frequency occurrence, provide important insights about the kind of information processed by the two communities of users and about the sentiment expressed in their comments.

-Moreover, by focusing on the comment thread of a post, we tested whether more conversation (intended as co-commenting activity) between polarized users leads to lexical convergence, and whether the membership to the same echo chamber of both the co-commenters is a necessary condition for their lexical convergence to grow.
-Our findings revealed a strong positive correlation between the lexical convergence of co-commenters and their number of interactions, both in the case of co-commenters polarized towards the same content as well as in the case of co-commenters with opposing polarization.
-Nevertheless, a temporal analysis of how lexical convergence evolves through time, suggested that such a trend is a proxy of the emergence of collective identities in the case of co-commenters polarized towards the same content, whereas during cross interactions it is more likely due to the mere need for a common vocabulary to achieve communication than to real rapport-threating agreements.
+Moreover, by focusing on the comment thread of a post, we test whether more conversation (intended as co-commenting activity) between polarized users leads to lexical convergence.
+Our findings reveal a strong positive correlation between the lexical convergence of co-commenters and their number of interactions.
+This suggests that such a trend could be a proxy for the emergence of collective identities and polarization in opinion dynamics.
 Nonetheless, the fact that even users with opposing views try to coordinate their lexical choices when interact with the same posts, suggests that a dialogue between competing parties is possible and indeed it should be stimulated in an attempt to smooth polarization and to reduce both the risk and the consequences of misinformation.

 We emphasize that our investigation is restricted to lexicon.
-Future works will be devoted to perform a semantic analysis and a comparison of the comment corpora generated by the two groups of users.
+Future works will be devoted to perform a semantic analysis and a comparison of the comment corpora generated by the two communities of users.